mcabrejos24/Playlist_Connect_API/README.md

 ```
 back to 'False'

 Tests will run against your changes.
 If they do not pass, read the log to see why they failed.
-If they pass then request a review from mcabrejos24.
+If they pass then request a review from @mcabrejos24.

 Once a review has been submitted and approved, you may merge the pull request.

-This project is hosted on [heroku] and can be access here at [heroku playlistpair].
+This project is hosted on [heroku] and can be accessed here at [heroku playlistpair].

 Note you will need to have a heroku account and be a memeber of the project on heroku to access it.